PlagatonicRed/Game-Dev-Portfolio/README.md

 ## Market Mayhem

 Developed the character controller; working along side and communication with design team for fluid and fun player movement.

-[![66y2Op](https://github.com/PlagatonicRed/Portfolio/assets/144390798/45069d88-906a-4a75-a159-717cc8a6e7e1)](https://spartasoftstudio.itch.io/market-mayhem)
+([Click Here](https://spartasoftstudio.itch.io/market-mayhem)) or on the image below to go to the itch page [![66y2Op](https://github.com/PlagatonicRed/Portfolio/assets/144390798/45069d88-906a-4a75-a159-717cc8a6e7e1)](https://spartasoftstudio.itch.io/market-mayhem)
 ## Game Jam Games:
 ## Pandora's Descent